(627) Fundamentals of Trick Taking – 4th Best Leads (Attitude)

 Quicktricks and Promotion

 When we lead 4th from our longest and strongest, we usually have an honor at the top of our suit (it is our strongest suit).
 In addition, many partnerships choose to lead “top of nothing”, when leading from a suit without an honor.
-That makes the 4th from our longest and strongest show an honor!
-If that is the case, then if partner has an honor, then they can use it in a variety of ways.
+That makes 4th from our longest and strongest show an honor!
+If that is the case, and if partner has an honor, then they can use it in a variety of ways.

 Example 1 – Promotion